victordalosto/unit-conversion/Readme.md

       "GET  Request": "/api/area?value=12345.67&type=M2&target=CM2",
       "POST Request": "/api/area  Body: {'value': 12345.67, 'type': 'M2', 'target': 'CM2'}",
       "Response": "{ SUCCESS | ERROR | INFO }   {value=1.234567E8, type=CM2}",
       "observation": "Parameters are resilient.
-Values can be represented using comma (1,23), dot (1.23), or contain noise (myValue is 1.23)", "observation2": "Types are also resilient.
+Values can be represented using comma (1,23), dot (1.23), or contain noise (myVal is 1.23)", "observation2": "Types are also resilient.
 Types can be presented in: [ M2 ] or [ M² ] or [ M^2 ] or [ M_2 ] or [ M 2 ]..."
     }
   }